jamezburritos/jamezburritos/README.md

 ## Experience

 - I've been programming for 5+ years
-- I'm can use Java, Python, C, and JS effectively.
+- I'm can use Python, C, Rust and JS effectively.
 - I'm currently learning OpenGL in C

 ## About Me